vaes9

 6:14 pm PHT

 Shown to the right is a satellite image of the historic Barasoain Church.
 Unexpectedly, this is from Microsoft’s Live Maps.
 Yahoo!
 Maps also has the same satellite image but with a different kind of image post-processing.
 Google Maps, on the other hand, doesn’t have any high-resolution satellite imagery of this place of worship.
 In fact, their imagery of the spot is quite a tease, just being 500 meters short of the nearest hi-res area—and that hi-res area is actually one of the very first places in the Philippines to have hi-res satellite images in Google Maps.
+Update (September 6, 2008): Google now has satellite imagery of the Barasoain Church.

 Read this entry »